rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

     ⛷️ <b>NOTE</b> ⛷️ - Bootstrap step also provides the necessary rolebindings.
 That means now the other users in the same team can access <b><TEAM_NAME></b> environments.
   </p>

 4. In order for ArgoCD to sync the changes from our git repository, we need to provide access  to it.
 We'll deploy a secret to cluster, for now *not done as code* but in the next lab we'll add the secret as code and store it encrypted in Git.
-In your terminal

-    Add the Secret to the cluster:
+In your terminal, add the Secret to the cluster:

     ```bash#test
     cat <<EOF | oc apply -n ${TEAM_NAME}-ci-cd -f -